-- Evidence-based items, drugs, or services that have a rating of A or B in the current recommendations of the United States Preventive Services Task Force (USPSTF), such as: - Screening for cancer, such as colorectal cancer, cervical cancer, breast cancer, and prostate cancer; - Screening for HPV;

-- o Screening for osteoporosis; and - Health education: - Immunizations recommended by either the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention, or the most current version of the Recommended Childhood Immunization Schedule/United States, jointly adopted by the American Academy of Pediatrics, the Advisory Committee on Immunization Practices, and the American Academy of Family Physicians; - Evidence-informed preventive care and screenings for infants, children, and adolescents as listed in the comprehensive guidelines supported by the Health Resources and Services Administration, including screening for risk of lead exposure and blood lead levels in children at risk for lead poisoning; - California Prenatal Screening Program; and - Additional preventive care and screenings for women not described above as provided for in comprehensive guidelines supported by the Health Resources and Services Administration.
+- Evidence-based items, drugs, or services that have a rating of A or B in the current recommendations of the United States Preventive Services Task Force (USPSTF), such as: - Screening for cancer, such as colorectal cancer, cervical cancer, breast cancer, and prostate cancer; - Screening for HPV; - o Screening for osteoporosis; and - Health education; - Immunizations recommended by either the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention, or the most current version of the Recommended Childhood Immunization Schedule/United States, jointly adopted by the American Academy of Pediatrics, the Advisory Committee on Immunization Practices, and the American Academy of Family Physicians; - Evidence-informed preventive care and screenings for infants, children, and adolescents as listed in the comprehensive guidelines supported by the Health Resources and Services Administration, including screening for risk of lead exposure and blood lead levels in children at risk for lead poisoning;

+- Adverse Childhood Experiences screenings;

+- California Prenatal Screening Program; and

+- Additional preventive care and screenings for women not described above as provided for in comprehensive guidelines supported by the Health Resources and Services Administration.
 See the Family planning Benefits section for more information.

 If there is a new recommendation or guideline in any of the resources described above, Blue Shield will have at least one year to implement coverage.
 The new recommendation will be covered as a Preventive Health Service in the plan year that begins after that year.
+However, for COVID-19 Preventive Health Services and Preventive Health Services for a disease for which the Governor of the State of California has declared a public health emergency, a new recommendation will be covered within 15 business days.